abiyselassie22/IBM-Data-Analyst/09. Data Analyst Capstone Project/Readme.md

 ### Building a Dashboard

-* IBM Cognos was employed to create interactive dashboards to help analyze & present the data dynamically.
+* IBM Cognos was employed to create interactive dashboards to identify insights & trends on emerging technologies & skills which include top programming languages, top databases, Webframes & Platforms.

 ### Presentation of Insights